-Texas Department of Housing and Community Affairs Attn: Neighborhood Stabilization Program Post Office Box 13941 Austin, TX 78711-3941 NOTE: This NOFA does not include the text of the various applicable regulatory provisions that may be important to the administration of the Neighborhood Stabilization Program.
-For proper completion of the application, the Department strongly encourages potential applicants to review all applicable State and Federal regulations and the NSP Technical Guide.
+Texas Department of Housing and Community Affairs Attn: Neighborhood Stabilization Program Post Office Box 13941 Austin, TX 78711-3941

+NOTE: This NOFA does not include the text of the various applicable regulatory provisions that may be important to the administration of the Neighborhood Stabilization Program.
+For proper completion of the application, the Department strongly encourages potential applicants to review all applicable State and Federal regulations.